Swen14/secure-high-availability-aws-architecture/README.md

 ## Project Overview

-This project demonstrates the deployment of a secure and highly available AWS infrastructure using Amazon Web Services (AWS).
+This project demonstrates the deployment of a Secure and highly available AWS infrastructure using Amazon Web Services (AWS).

 The architecture was designed using a custom Virtual Private Cloud (VPC) with public and private subnets.
 A Bastion Host was used to securely access resources inside the private subnet, while an Application Load Balancer (ALB) distributed incoming traffic to backend instances.